DarleneAntonino/20-Abgabe01-Acimovic-Skofca/README.md

 ## Extension of the exercise Drinks template with subclasses ###

 ...
-In the project we have derived a subclass **AppleJuice.java**  from the class *Drinks/SimpleDrink*.
+The goal of this exercise is to train how to implement Unit Tests.
+Therefore we have to extend the given template *Drinks* and derive a subclass from the class *Drinks/SimpleDrink*.
+We will name it **AppleJuice.java**.
-We have imported the following collections:
+We will use the following collections:
 * java.util.ArrayList;
 * java.util.List;

-Further we have implemented an exception for the AppleJuice.java class.

-We created Unit Tests for the functionality of *SimpleDrink* and managed to get a 100% test covering.
+We will create Unit Tests for the functionality of *SimpleDrink* and try to get a 100% successful test covering.

-To all methods we have added JavaDoc comments.
+To all methods we will add JavaDoc comments.

-Of interest is the implemented *exception* which in case of volume smaller or equal zero will be thrown:
+Further we will implement an *exception* for the AppleJuice.java class which in case of volume smaller or equal zero will be thrown:

 ```java
  private void checkVolume(String name, double volume) {